-My research is focused on macroecology & biogeography, especially in relation to global change (past, present, and future).
+My research is focused on data-intensive biodiversity science, especially in the fields of macroecology, biogeography and global change (past, present, and future).
 I am fascinated by the tremendous diversity of species and life forms on Earth, and my work seeks to explain and understand the determinants and drivers of species distributions and biodiversity patterns at broad spatial scales.
-In most of my work, I use a quantitative approach, taking advantage of recent developments in technology, computing, statistics, data availability, and ecological modelling.
+In most of my work, I take advantage of recent developments in technology, computing, statistics, data availability, and ecological modelling.
 I am particularly interested in the way how environmental factors, species interactions, functional traits, human impacts, and evolutionary history influence species distributions and the structure and assembly of biological communities.
 This basic ecological research is often linked to applied issues such as global change and biodiversity conservation, and thus of fundamental importance for developing solutions to cross-scale environmental problems in global change biology and conservation management.

 My ongoing research at the University of Amsterdam centers on the following research themes:

 My research projects are currently supported by the following grants:

 Frugivory & palm diversification: an 'ALW Open Programme' grant for a Postdoc entitled 'Has frugivory influenced the macroecology and diversification of a tropical keystone plant family?', obtained from the Dutch National Science Foundation (NWO) (PI & project coordinator)